vmware/versatile-data-kit/README.md

 Versatile Data Kit consists of two main components:

 * A **Data SDK**, which provides all tools for data extraction, transformation and loading, as well as a plugin framework, which permits to extend the framework according to specific requirements of data application.
-* A **Control Service**, which permits to create, deploy, manage and execute Data Jobs in Kubernetes runtime environment.
+* A **Control Service**, which allows users to create, deploy, manage and execute Data Jobs in Kubernetes runtime environment.

 To help solve common data engineering problems Versatile Data Kit:
 * allows ingestion of data from different sources including CSV files, JSON objects, data provided by REST API services, etc.;